kennykded/Zuri/Django/README.md

-Push your project to a new Public GitHub repository and submit the URL
+Push your project to a new Public GitHub repository and submit the URL.